ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 You can copy the Java source code shown in this book into a file and save it if you want to run it locally in an integrated development environment (IDE) on your local computer (see section 1.1. for different IDEs).
 You must name the file the same name as the class name with ".java" as the extension.
 All code (programs) in Java must be defined inside a class in a source file, and the name of the class must match the file name.

+.. hparsons:: mp-main-method-order-1
+    :language: java
+    :randomize:
+    :blockanswer: 0 1 2 3

+    Put the blocks in order to create the first line for the ``main`` method.
+There are extra blocks that you don't need.
+    ~~~~
+    --blocks--
+    public static
+    void main(
+    String[]
+    args)
+    public Static

+.. hparsons:: mp-main-method-order-2
+    :language: java
+    :randomize:
+    :blockanswer: 0 1 2 3 4 5

+    Put the blocks in order to create the first line for the ``main`` method.
+There are extra blocks that you don't need.
+    ~~~~
+    --blocks--
+    public
+    static
+    void
+    main(
+    String[]
+    args)
+    Void
+    Public

+.. hparsons:: mp-main-method-order-3
+    :language: java
+    :randomize:
+    :blockanswer: 0 1 2 3 4 5 6 7 8

+    Put the blocks in order to create the first line for the ``main`` method.
+There are extra blocks that you don't need.
+    ~~~~
+    --blocks--
+    public
+    static
+    void
+    main
+    (
+    String
+    []
+    args
+    )
+    ()

 Print Methods
 -------------------